Vesting

 signedByBeneficiary

-The first condtion for the contract to succeed is:
+The first condition for the contract to succeed is:

 the transaction is signed by the